hazelcast/hazelcast/hazelcast-documentation/src/UpgradingFrom2x.md

+## Upgrading Hazelcast

-## Upgrading from 2.x versions
+### Upgrading from 2.x

-In this section, we list the changes what users should take into account before upgrading to latest Hazelcast from earlier versions.
+In this section, we list the changes what users should take into account before upgrading to latest Hazelcast from 2.x.

 - **Removal of deprecated static methods:**
 The static methods of Hazelcast class reaching Hazelcast data components have been removed.
 The functionality of these methods can be reached from HazelcastInstance interface.
 Namely you should replace following: